AngelJavierSalazar/cxai/README.md

 Author: Dr Angel Javier Salazar

-I am working on the 'Full-Stack Customer Learning eXperience and Analytics' framework.
+Folliowing a career as a technology and data analytics lecturer at business schools, I am working on the 'Full-Stack Customer Learning eXperience and Analytics' framework.

 This repository gives a summary of core concepts and techniques for analysing and automating customer experience and customer value within a commercial or business context.